SicariusBlack/mic-drop-results/README.md

 > **Note**<br>
 > This documentation is a work in progress.
-Some details may not be explained clearly enough.
+Some details may not have been explained clearly enough.

 <h1 align="center">Mic Drop Results</h1>